orstavik/JoiEvents/docs/4_EventSequence/4_WhatIs_PseudoClasses.md

  * The `:visited` does not bubble.
  * The `:focus` does not bubble, but it has a sibling pseudo-class `:focus-within` that is applied to its ancestors.

+## Demo: `.hover` EventSequence

+todo.
+It is possible to add an example of an EventSequence that adds `.hover` to the element.

 ## References

  * [MDN: CSS pseudo-classes](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes)